Methodology Disclosure · Paper 04 of 4

 6.3 Who can see individual decisions

 Individual decisions are not exposed to other participants during the exercise to prevent groupthink.
-Only after the exercise, in the AAR, do participants see each other's decisions alongside the facilitator's observations.
+After the exercise, the full decision log is available to the facilitator and org administrators through the AAR and replay views.

 6.4 Anonymization in exports